anmol009a/parsehub/README.md

 *On success, returns an object with*

-* scrapejobs - A list of all your job objects.
-Each job object may have an additional last_run property, depending on the include_last_run parameter.
+* scrapeProjects - A list of all your projects objects.
+Each projectRun object may have an additional last_run property, depending on the include_last_run parameter.

-**Delete an existing job**
+**Delete an existing projectRun**

 ```
-api.deleteProjectRun({runToken}, function(err, deletedJobToken)
+api.deleteProjectRun({runToken}, function(deletedRunToken)
 {
-	console.log(deletedJobToken);
+	console.log(deletedRunToken);
 });
 ```
 *Parameters*

-* token - The token of the job you'd like to delete
+* runToken - The token of the projectRun you'd like to delete

 *On success, returns an object with*

-* token - The token of the job that was deleted
+* runToken - The token of the projectRun that was deleted

-**Return the status of a single run of one of your jobs**
+**Return the status of a single run of one of your projects**

 ```
-api.getRunStatus({runToken}, function(err, run)
+api.getRunStatus({runToken}, function(run)
 {
 	console.log(run);
 });
 ```
 *Parameters*

-* run_token - The unique identifier of the run that you'd like to get the status of
+* runToken - The unique identifier of the run that you'd like to get the status of

 *On success, returns an object with*